 - If these types of organisations have Handshake profiles and job postings, then yes, you can support these types of events in Handshake.

 - Note: the language in the product will be oriented to fairs, and we won't be creating specific fair types for graduate institution, volunteer, or student organisations.

 - Also, please keep in mind that non-career related fairs might make your video usage exceed typical fair use.
 If you plan on supporting non-career centre fairs, please let your Relationship Manager know.

 How many virtual fairs or events can an institution run at the same time?

-- Handshake will support hosting multiple fairs at the same time.
-There is no capacity limit of fairs per day.
+- Handshake supports hosting multiple fairs at the same time.
+There's no capacity limit of fairs per day.

-I see an error about too many virtual sessions or too long of a limit, but I’m not ready to adjust those yet.
+I received an error about too many virtual sessions or too long of a limit, but I’m not ready to adjust those yet.
 What can I do?

-- Change the fair to facilitated outside of Handshake so you can save other updates.
-Then when you’re ready to adjust your sessions you can switch the host type back to virtual.
+- Change the fair type to facilitated outside of Handshake so you can save other updates.
+Then, when you’re ready to adjust your sessions, you can switch the host type back to virtual.